Buzut/npm-module-boilerplate/README.md

 * dependencies for eslint (`airbnb-base`, `plugin-import` & `plugin-security`)

 You can even remove the Rollup config alltogether if you're developing for the server with CJS module only.

+## Getting started
+Just download a copy of this repo (don't clone it, you're going to start a new git project).

+Then you'll want to update or change the LICENCE and update the package.json with your own informations (repo, keywords, author, bugs…).
+And you're good to go!